Neuropsychological ADHD Testing and Assessment

 If you or your child are experiencing the symptoms of ADHD, we recommend consulting a medical professional for an accurate evaluation.

-We offer a comprehensive evaluation and assessment for ADHD before providing a diagnosis and treatment, to more accurately understand and treat the presenting struggles.
+Our panel of psychologists and psychiatrists will offer you a comprehensive evaluation and assessment for ADHD before providing treatment, to more accurately understand and treat the presenting struggles.

-Work with an ADHD Treatment Specialist in San Diego
+Work with an ADHD Psychiatrist in San Diego

-If and whenever you’re ready to get treated, the team at Aspiring Families will provide:
+If and whenever you’re ready to get treated, Aspiring Families will provide:

 - Detailed diagnostic interviews with the client, parents, family, teachers, partner, and significant others.